ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 # Examples with Hybrid Settings # {#ssec-example-hybrid}

-This section provides additional examples where, within the same ACE execution workflow, C and RS use different formats of raw public keys (see {{ssec-example-hybrid-1}}), or different formats of certificates (see {{ssec-example-hybrid-2}}), or a combination of the RPK mode and certificate mode (see {{ssec-example-hybrid-3}}).
+This section provides additional examples where, within the same ACE execution workflow, C and the RS use different formats of raw public keys (see {{ssec-example-hybrid-1}}), or different formats of certificates (see {{ssec-example-hybrid-2}}), or a combination of the RPK mode and certificate mode (see {{ssec-example-hybrid-3}}).

 ## RPK Mode (Raw Public Keys of Different Formats) # {#ssec-example-hybrid-1}